ingcoder/unomd/README.md

 ## Tutorial

-Follow our tutorial to learn how to use uno-md in quickrun mode.
+Follow our tutorial to learn how to use unomd in quickrun mode.
 [Run the interactive tutorial in Google Colab](https://colab.research.google.com/drive/1H7IQ7mrGBOpuUN4-5XS8Vh09pwK3PuwL?usp=sharing)

 ## Prerequisites